crispin-nosidam/2020sp-vec2rec-crispin-nosidam/README.md

 ## Architecture
 ![Architecture Diagram](/vec2rec/images/arch_diag.png)

+# Technology Stack
+* Gensim Doc2vec
+* Python – Descriptors, Iterators
+* Kubflow Pipeline and Docker
+* Dask Dataframe, Dask Delay, Pandas and Parquet
+* Natural Language toolkit (NLTK) and Krovetz Stemmer, PyPDF4
+* S3
+* Argparse (Future: Flask)

+# Design Choices & Implementation Considerations
+## 1) Preserve computation steps to allow easy reruns under different config / data updates
+* Kubeflow pipeline allows easy reruns for each step.
+* The serialization of the 3 generated artifact types minimize the number of reruns needed
+  * For activities such as
+    * Addition/Remove of data
+    * Retrain with different parameters
+    * Restarts
+  * Features
+    * Generic processed data can be updated incrementally
+    * Doc2Vec formatted data cannot be updated incrementally but left provision for future enhancement for serialization method such as pickle
+    * Segregated model avoid total retrain for doc types on changes
+    * Saved Models avoid total recalculation of models over restarts
+## 2) Modularize components and enable future enhancement / replacement
+* Docker phases in Kubeflow allow replacement for whole phases
+* Usage of Descriptor in PDF scrapper, Stemmer, data cleaning modules, even the main engine Doc2vec, allow the easy replacement of these modules
+## 3) Enhance parallelization on computation and Memory Efficiency
+* Use of Dask Dataframe and Dask Delayed increases parallelization
+* Some attempts are made to reduce memory footprint during preprocessing by using iterators, but Doc2vec requires whole corpus to be in memory during training
+* Temporary training data in Doc2vec model is deleted after training to reduce memory full print for lookup engine
+## 4) Allow incremental growth to lookup database
+* Interface is added to modify raw data of lookup database
+* Allow Incremental updates up to generic preprocessed data
+* Gensim Doc2vec does not allow incremental update of models
+## 5) Centralized Repository
+* S3 being the most easily implemented repository for document-type raw data
+* Database may have better performance as interim data storage, but still cannot store saved models
 ## Component
 ### Batch processing – to produce Gensim Doc2Vec models for similarity lookups
 * There are 4 types of artifacts, raw data, preprocessed generic data, Gensim Doc2vec formatted training and testing data, and trained model(s).
 All of these are stored on S3.